xyb3rt/sxiv/README.md

 sxiv supports the following command-line options:

-    -c           Remove all orphaned cache files from thumbnail cache and exit -d           Scale all images to 100%, but fit large images into window -F           Use size-hints to make the window fixed/floating
+    -b           Do not show info bar on bottom of window -c           Remove all orphaned cache files from thumbnail cache and exit -d           Scale all images to 100%, but fit large images into window -F           Use size-hints to make the window fixed/floating